 There’s no other way to put this…

-Tretinoin is the only cream that is FDA approved for wrinkles and age spots and the correct usage of sunscreen is the only other topical treatment that has been proven to slow down skin aging.
-Let that sink in, these are the only two topical creams that have been proven to reduce wrinkles and age spots.
+Tretinoin cream is the only FDA approved topical product for decreasing fine wrinkles and the correct usage of sunscreen is the only other topical treatment that has been clinically proven to slow down and reverse fine wrinkles.

 Around 25, most of us start to notice the very first signs of aging.
 We notice very fine lines which are the start of wrinkles that begin to appear in areas of facial expression.
 There are many internal and external factors that cause skin aging.

-How to Stop Fine Wrinkles and Age Spots with Tretinoin and Sunscreen
+How to Stop Fine Wrinkles with Tretinoin and Sunscreen

 Step 1 - Apply a Tretinoin Cream at Night